AntonRydahl/CSTR/README.md

 The folder also contains a Matlab driver to illustrate the results.

-Commands to Run the Example
+Commands to Run the Driver
 ---------------------------
 The driver can be executed with the command:
 ```